 Pets should not suffer needlessly regardless of whether you have Covid-19 or not.
-Please follow the usual process of calling your vet for advice in all circumstances.
+If you’re worried about your pet’s health please follow the usual process of calling your vet for advice.
 If it’s during the day, phone your local vet.
 If it’s in the evening or at the weekend, you should call your nearest Vets Now pet emergency clinic.

 I’ve been diagnosed with Covid-19 or advised to self-isolate, how should I protect my pets?

 If you can, ask another member of your household to care for your pets while you are sick.
 If this isn’t possible, you should restrict contact, just like you would around other people.
 This includes avoiding petting, snuggling, being kissed or licked, and sharing food.

 Although there is no evidence that pets can play a role in the spread of this disease to humans, it’s always best practice to maintain good hygiene.